AkumaHunt3r/AkumaHunt3r/README.md

-# Hi, i'm AkumaHunt3r 👋
+# Hi, i am AkumaHunt3r 👋
 ##  Here you can learn more about me 😃

 ## 💻 I know how to code in these languagues: